marksherriff/cs4730.games/_posts/2023-05-23-Botanical.markdown

 project-date: May 2024
 title: Botanical Bound
 genre: Platformer
 description: "A low-stakes platformer where you collect plants to decorate your house!
-Play in your browser at <a href='http://uvacs.games/games/gbstudio/botanical'>http://uvacs.games/games/gbstudio/botanical</a>"
+Play in your browser at <a href='http://uvacs.games/games/gbstudio/botanical'>http://uvacs.games/games/gbstudio/botanical</a> <em>A game by TuNhi Vo</em>"
 ---